Primary Care Behavioral health fellows are an integral part of family medicine resident training as well as clinical services provided to patients.

 The fellowship is also designed to advance skills in conducting scholarly activity that advances the field of behavioral health.
-There are required training activities, including a minimum of 3 hours of clinical supervision per week plus additional clinical and research supervision.
+There are required training activities, including a minimum of two hours of individual clinical supervision per week, plus two hours of additional learning, including one hour of group supervision per week, one hour of didactic, one hour of interdisciplinary team meetings, and additional supervision as needed.
 In addition, the fellows will develop a research plan that is carried out under supervision and completed at the end of the fellowship.
 It is expected that fellows will present the project at a local or national meeting.
-Fellows are encouraged to turn their project into publishable articles in peer-reviewed publications under faculty supervision.
 The ultimate goal of this part of the curriculum is to develop research skills to carry out independent research.

 In addition, fellows will learn methods of primary care behavioral health and upon completion of the fellowship, will be able to: